Chandni Chowk Market Delhi

-One of the markets most popular books of "Purani Dilli" is Nai Sadak .
+One of the most popular book markets in "Purani Dilli" is Nai Sadak .
 This place boasts of countless wholesalers and retailers that sell college & school textbooks.
 Similarly, you will find shops selling stationery.
-This market is open 6 days a week, except Sundays.
+This market is open six days a week, except Sundays.
+For book lovers, the book market Daryaganj is a blessing.
+You will find absolutely everything from the latest bestseller book whose edition is exhausted.
+This place is especially known for being the largest weekly market books in the world.

 As the name suggests, the Chor Bazaar (Thieves Market), which is located near the Red Fort, offers dazzling products at low prices, including electronics, designer clothing, and countless other objects.
 Here you can find almost everything.
 The only negative is that these products are not guaranteed, so it is impossible to determine their lifespan.